Miguel Rojas Player Props: Dodgers vs. Mets

 Miguel Rojas At The Plate

-- Rojas has picked up a hit in three games this year (33.3%), including one multi-hit game.
+- Rojas has had a base hit in three of 10 games this year, and multiple hits once.

+- In 10 games played this season, he has not gone deep.

 - Rojas has not driven in a run this year.